uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/memory_allocation/c_interface_to_scalable_allocator.rst

 .. cpp:function:: int scalable_allocation_mode(int mode, intptr_t value)

-    This function may be used to adjust behavior of the scalable memory allocator.
+    Use this function to adjust behavior of the scalable memory allocator.

     **Returns**: TBBMALLOC_OK if the operation succeeded, TBBMALLOC_INVALID_PARAM if ``mode`` is not one of the described below, or if ``value``